CHAPTER 1. GENERAL PROVISIONS

 Handbills, advertisements, fliers, etc.

-The posting of handbills, advertisements, fliers, etc. on the windshields of automobiles parked on campus is expressly prohibited except where permission is granted.
+The posting of handbills, advertisements, fliers, etc. on vehicles parked on campus is expressly prohibited.